madebygps/cosmos-vector-aoai/README.md

 ## HNSW Notes

-- HNSW is a hierarchical navigable small world graph.
-- HNWS stands for Hierarchical Navigable Small World.
+- HNSW stands for Hierarchical Navigable Small World.
 - ANN approximate nearest neighbor search is a class of algorithms designed for finding matches in a vector space.
 - Hierarchical Navigable Small Worlds HSWN is one of the best performing algorithms for ANN search
 - https://learn.microsoft.com/azure/search/vector-search-overview#approximate-nearest-neighbors